top of page

 Islon Woolf MD

-After graduation in 1993, I moved to the United States for postgraduate training.
-First, an internship at the University of Southern California, followed by a residency in Internal Medicine at the Mayo Clinic.
-Finally, in 1997, I completed my training as Chief Resident at the Cleveland Clinic where I helped design and initiate their Florida teaching program.
-I am board certified in Internal Medicine, and a Fellow of the American College of Physicians FACP.
+After graduating, I relocated to the United States to complete an internship at the University of Southern California, followed by a residency in Internal Medicine at the Mayo Clinic.
+In 1996, I served as Chief Resident at the Cleveland Clinic and contributed to the development of their new residency program in Florida.
+I am board certified in Internal Medicine, and a Fellow of the American College of Physicians FACP. â€‹I have been practicing Concierge Medicine and Critical Thinking in Miami Beach for over 25 years.

 Advantages of